Emre-Sari/methodDemosInJava/README.md

     }
 }
 ```
+### Method that finds how many "aa" there are in the string that comes as a parameter;
 ### kendisine parametre olarak gelen string içinde kaç adet "aa" olduğunu bulan method;
-### method that finds how many "aa" there are in the string that comes as a parameter;
 ```java
 public class howManyThereİsAA {